Fiber for Dogs

 How Important Is Regularity for Your Dog?

-Fiber-rich foods can help your dog stay regular.
+Fiber-rich foods may help your dog stay regular.
 They do so by loosening poop and preventing constipation.
 Without enough fiber in his diet, your dog might have problems pooping, and most of us know how that feels.

 That’s why the right amount of fiber in his pet food is critical.
 It’s especially important for dogs because they have two small glands beside their anus that secrete a liquid that allows dogs to mark their territory.
 If your dog is constipated, these can become inflamed, which will make your furry friend very uncomfortable.

-By soaking up the extra water, fiber can stop diarrhea, but it can also cause it if your dog is getting too much, so the key is to feed the proper amount of fiber.
+By soaking up the extra water, fiber can help stop diarrhea, but it can also cause it if your dog is getting too much, so the key is to feed the proper amount of fiber.
 But what sources of fiber should you use and how much should you give?

 What Sources of Fiber Should You Give Your Dog?